syadk23/Discord-Bot/README.md

 Type in node bot.js after setting up a bot to run the bot.

-All work is done by Syad Khwajazada
+All rights reserved by Syad Khwajazada